St. Theresa Church (Trumbull, Connecticut): History

-The Saint Theresa Parish was originally created on October 4, 1934 by Bishop Maurice F. McAuliffe of Hartford.
+The Saint Theresa Parish was originally created on October 4, 1934, by Bishop Maurice F. McAuliffe of Hartford.
 Aware of the spiritual needs of the people of Trumbull, the Bishop made Saint Theresa's the first Catholic Church in town, and dedicated it in honor of Thérèse of Lisieux, the Little Flower of Jesus.
-Bishop McAuliffe dedicated the original small white frame church on September 22, 1935 so that Saint Theresa's functioned as a true parish.
+Bishop McAuliffe dedicated the original small white frame church on September 22, 1935, so that Saint Theresa's functioned as a true parish.
 The original church was a classic New England colonial design that could seat some four hundred people, and the neighboring McLevy homestead became the parish rectory.

 In 1960, Bishop Lawrence J. Shehan gave permission to construct the present cathedral-like granite and limestone church building, which was dedicated by Bishop Walter W. Curtis on April 1, 1962.
 The parish celebrated its Diamond Jubilee in 2009 and received a letter of congratulations from Bishop Lori.

-On October 1, 2017 the parish dedicated Our Lady of Fátima Chapel for perpetual Eucharistic adoration.
+On October 1, 2017, the parish dedicated Our Lady of Fátima Chapel for perpetual Eucharistic adoration.
 The chapel is open twenty-four hours per day, seven days a week.

 Music

 The parish has an established traditional church music program.
 The choir is composed of approximately 35 singers, including four professional section leaders (SATB).
 The choir sings high quality literature ranging from Gregorian chant and polyphony through 21st century repertoire.

 Instruments include a three-manual 38 rank Peragallo pipe organ with 7 additional Walker electronic stops, mainly in the Pedal division.
 Adjacent to the organ is a Yamaha concert grand piano.
-The organ is frequently used as a concert instrument and is featured in a 1999 compact disk of French organ works performed by internationally famous organist Stephen Tharp.
+The organ is frequently used as a concert instrument and is featured in a 1999 compact disk of French organ works performed by Stephen Tharp.
 It was also a feature instrument in the 2010 Pipe Organ Encounter program of the Bridgeport Chapter of the American Guild of Organists.
 Saint Theresa's Church has been a regular site for Connecticut Chamber Choir concerts.